StanisalvPopadynets/javascript-challanges/README.md

 ## IP validator

-Create a function that validates the IPv4 address.
+Create a function that validates an IPv4 address.

 #### Examples